 Your credit score is a three-digit number that lenders use to evaluate how likely you are to repay debt.
 It affects whether you get approved for loans, the interest rates you're offered, and sometimes even your ability to rent an apartment or get a job.
+Despite how much rides on this number, most Americans have only a vague understanding of how it is calculated or how to improve it.

 Credit Score Ranges (FICO)